-2.3 Joint Strategic Plan (JSP)
+2.3 South Essex Plan (SEP)

-2.3.1 The Association of South Essex Local Authorities (ASELA), which consists of Basildon, Brentwood, Castle Point, Essex County, Rochford, Southend-on-Sea, and Thurrock

-- Councils, have recognised the need to work across borders on strategic issues such as infrastructure, planning and growth. - 2.3.2 Leaders and Chief Executives agreed in June 2017 to develop a joint 'place vision' for the region up to 2050.
-Part of the South Essex growth ambition will be realised through the preparation and adoption of a Joint Strategic Plan (JSP).
-The JSP will be a high level planning framework covering the whole South Essex area.
-It will set out the overarching spatial strategy, housing target and distribution, strategic development and employment opportunity areas and key transport and other infrastructure priorities.
-A Statement of Common Ground was published in June 2018 and is has been formally agreed by all partners. - 2.3.3 A Strategic Growth Locations Study is being undertaken for the JSP which includes a review of the SHLAAs/HELAAs across South Essex, the results may alter the methodology used for the HELAA and how is undertaken in the future.
+- 2.3.1 The Association of South Essex Local Authorities (ASELA), which consists of Basildon, Brentwood, Castle Point, Essex County, Rochford, Southend-on-Sea, and Thurrock Councils, have recognised the need to work across borders on strategic issues such as infrastructure, planning and growth. - 2.3.2 Leaders and Chief Executives agreed in June 2017 to develop a joint 'place vision' for the region up to 2050.
+Part of the South Essex growth ambition will be realised through the preparation a South Essex Plan (SEP).
+The South Essex Plan will be a non-statutory development plan which will inform key planning decisions.
+It will not replace each authority's own local plans but will provide the overarching spatial strategy, level and distribution of housing and employment land to be provided across the area, and will also identify the strategic infrastructure required to deliver the growth.
+Each authority's local plan will then need to align with the South Essex Plan. - 2.3.3 A Strategic Growth Locations Study has been undertaken for the SEP which includes a review of the SHLAAs/HELAAs across South Essex, the results of which may alter the methodology used for the HELAA and how is undertaken in the future.